-Fitch Affirms Ooredoo at 'A+'; Outlook Stable
+Fitch affirms Ooredoo at 'A+'; Outlook Stable

 action include:

-- A downgrade of the sovereign rating or any change in the
+- A downgrade of the sovereign rating or a change in implied

 debt/EBITDA of